Abinaya-2023/EXCELTASKS/README.md

 - Hello 😊 I am Abinaya.
 I have completed my excel course from Great Learning.
-I have implemented the formulas and functions that I learnt from that in the spreasheet below:
+I have implemented the formulas and functions that I learnt from that in the spreadsheet below:
 - https://docs.google.com/spreadsheets/d/1SIvSRq3Xm4Oia3ZRf6xJyl3rLpVoEoY25hfjBi_RttY/edit?usp=drive_link&resourcekey=0-ZbVgg2mNPakivy-EDjiXmA